MinchinWeb/prjct/README.rst

 material is intended to be kept elsewhere.
 The 'someday/maybe' project list is designed, ultimately, to be supported.

-.. for Version History, see changes.rst
+.. for Version History, see CHANGELOG.rst

 .. toctree::
    :hidden:

-   changes
+   prjct Changelog
    *